Citrullin/documentation/general/0.1/how-to-guides/set-up-a-ble-ipv6-border-router.md

 To complete this guide, you need the following:

-- Either a single-board computer such as a Raspberry Pi or a PC to use as the border router
+- Either a single-board computer such as a Raspberry Pi or a Linux-based PC to use as the border router
 - A Linux distribution such as Ubuntu
 - Bluetooth <= 4.0 (USB dongle or integrated)